 Vocal Selector Function

-In addition to the realtime digital copy function which is available in two modes (2-channel and multichannel modes), a vocal selector mode is included to enable compilation of separate vocal tracks.
-By selecting this mode, any part of different source channels can be selected into one destination channel, with variable cross fade time, by simple key strokes.
+In addition to the real-time digital copy function which is available in two modes (2-channel and multichannel modes), a vocal selector mode is included to enable compilation of separate vocal tracks.
+By selecting this mode, any part of different source channels can be selected into one destination channel, with variable cross fade time, by simple keystrokes.
 Cross fade time is selectable in 16 steps by the X’FADE TIME knob on the supplied Sony RM-3348HR Remote Control Unit.

 Sound Memory Function

-The sound memory function is enhanced both in quality and recording time.
-At 48kHz, a maximum of approximately 80 seconds of 24-bit stereo sound memory data can be stored in the sound memory.
-This sampling time can be extended to around 160 seconds in mono mode.
-The sound memory function is available in three modes; manual, auto start and external trigger modes.
-In auto start mode, the digital audio data of a source channel can be recorded automatically in the sound memory and also played back from the sound memory at a designated CTL address.
-In external trigger mode, at the input of an external analog signal, the digital audio data of a source channel can be recorded automatically in the sound memory and played back from the sound memory.
+In external trigger mode, at the input of an external analogue signal, the digital audio data of a source channel can be recorded automatically in the sound memory and played back from the sound memory.
 Reverse playback of the digital audio data stored in the sound memory is also available and it can be used for creating sound effects.
 Accurate trimming of the start and/or end points of the stored data in the sound memory to be copied to a destination channel can be done by the TRIM +/- buttons whatever display resolution is selected in time code frames.

 Continuous Auto Punch IN/OUT